vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. On the **Storage account** blade, click **Create**.

-1. On the **Create storage account** blade, ensure that the Subscription dropdown is displaying the subscription that you are using for this course.
+1. On the **Create storage account** blade, ensure that the Subscription dropdown is displaying the subscription that you are using for this lab.

 1. In the **Resource group** dropdown, click **rg-az220**.

 1. In the **Storage account name** textbox, enter **az220store{your-id}**.

-    > **Note**: For this field, {your-id} must be entered in lower-case, and no dash or underline characters are allowed.
+    > **Note**: For this field, all text must be entered in lower-case, and no dash or underline characters are allowed.

 1. Set the **Region** field to the same Azure Region used for Azure IoT Hub.